 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
-Individuals may also contact: Commission on Institutions of Higher Education, New England Association of Schools and Colleges, 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514, (781) 425-7785, cihe@neasc.org.
+Individuals may also contact: New England Commission of Higher Education, 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514, (781) 425-7785, info@neche.org.